Eisenmonoxid/S6Patcher/Features/Features.md

 # Key Features
-This excerpt should highlight some of the key features of the S6Patcher:
+This excerpt should highlight some of the key features of the S6Patcher.
+Find a full feature list below.

 ---
 ## All Versions: Higher Zoom Level